ShnAlmighty/voice-assistant-for-appointments/Readme.md

 # AI Assistant for Clinic Appointments

 ## Information
 This repository showcases basic appointment management functionailties through voice call assistance with the help of simple APIs.
-It uses Twilio for voice call functionailties, Google Dialogflow for processing and working on user speech input and compromise library for processing user input for appointment management.
+It uses `Twilio` for voice call functionailties, `Google Dialogflow` for processing and detecting user's intent and the `compromise` library for natural language processing to facilitate appointment management through user's speech.

 ## Prerequisites
  1. Create a Google Dialogflow app, a service account to access it and save the credential file within the project's root directory. **Important**: Make sure it is not commited with the repo, so, add it in the .gitignore file locally if you want.